ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

         <br>
           <li><strong>Worker hiring mode: </strong>Clicking on this button lets you switch between automatic or manual.
 If it's in automatic mode, you can't fire or hire any citizen from any worker hut and the best unemployed citizen will be hired for you.
 In manual mode you will be able to <i>hire</i> and <i>fire</i> whichever citizen you want at any time.</li>
           <br>
           <li><strong>Housing assignment mode: </strong>Clicking on this button lets you switch between automatic or manual.
 If it's in automatic mode, citizens will be assigned a house as soon as they spawn (if housing is available).
-In manual mode, you can select which citizens will be housed in each <a href="../../source/buildings/citizenhut"> Citizen Hut</a> or <a href="../../source/buildings/tavern"> Tavern</a>.
+In manual mode, you can select which citizens will be housed in each <a href="../../source/buildings/house"> House</a> or <a href="../../source/buildings/tavern"> Tavern</a>.
 This is better if you have a large colony and many workers spread out in a large area so you can house your citizens as close as possible to their workplace.</li>
           <br>
           <li><strong>Print help messages: </strong>Clicking on this button lets you choose whether MineColonies help messages will appear in the chat.
 It is recommended that this be turned on for first-time players.</li>
           <br>